mikkopatama/eugenefont/README.md

 > **Version 0.5 — work in progress.** Glyphs not yet redesigned in Eugene fall back to [Bravura](https://github.com/steinbergmedia/bravura) by Steinberg Media Technologies GmbH.
 > Glyph coverage will expand in future releases.
-All original glyphs are designed against first-edition scans from the IMSLP archive and the Bibliothèque nationale de France (Gallica).
+All original glyphs are designed against first-edition scans from the Bibliothèque nationale de France (Gallica).
 The engraving tradition differs in several respects from Bravura, Leland, and other contemporary SMuFL fonts.
 ---

 ## Files